-There are two basic types of radon tests available to Aspen residents for free: short-term and long-term tests.
+There are two basic types of radon tests: short-term and long-term tests.

 Short-term tests measure radon levels for 3 to 7 days.
-While short-term tests do not measure the annual average level of radon, they do offer a quick way to "screen" for radon in a home.
+While short-term tests do not measure the annual average level of radon, they do offer a quick way to screen for radon in a home.

-Long-term tests determine the average concentration for a minimum of 90 days up to a year.
+Long-term tests determine the average concentration for a minimum of 90 days up to one year.
 Long-term tests are the best way to determine the annual average of radon in the home.
 A year-long test is done to include both winter and summer.